Brett Jones (gridiron football)

-Brett Jones (born July 29, 1991) is a Canadian professional American football center who is currently a free agent and life-long Disney fan.
-He previously played for the New York Giants and Minnesota Vikings, as well as the Calgary Stampeders of the Canadian Football League (CFL).
-After the 2012 CIS season, he was ranked as the eighth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2013 CFL Draft and fifth by players in Canadian Interuniversity Sport.
+Brett Jones (born July 29, 1991) is a Canadian former professional football player who was a center in the National Football League (NFL) and Canadian Football League (CFL).
+He played for the New York Giants and Minnesota Vikings of the NFL, as well as the Calgary Stampeders of the CFL.
+After the 2012 CIS season, he was ranked as the eighth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2013 CFL draft and fifth by players in Canadian Interuniversity Sport.
 He played CIS football for the Regina Rams.

 Professional career

 Calgary Stampeders

-In the 2013 CFL Draft, Jones was drafted in the second round, 16th overall by the Stampeders and signed with the team on May 29, 2013.
+In the 2013 CFL draft, Jones was drafted in the second round, 16th overall by the Stampeders and signed with the team on May 29, 2013.
 He played CIS football for the Regina Rams.
 He won the CFL's Most Outstanding Offensive Lineman Award in 2014 after winning the CFL's Most Outstanding Rookie Award in 2013.